shajra/nix-example/README.md

 a much larger set, and offers more challenges due to how some Nix expressions use string-interpolation.

-Finally, the accuracy of the report is only as good as the information in `nixpkgs`.
+Note, the accuracy of the report is only as good as the information in `nixpkgs`.
 For instance, `gmp` is currently listed as GPL-licensed, when it's actually dual-licensed with both GPL and LGPL.